xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

 |<font color="white">By adapting the timestep, we took only 136 steps to the solution at t=0.1.
 There are about 10% more flops required, however, in total.</font>|

-> **A plot of the time step size vs. time is shown here.
+> **A plot of the time step size vs. time is shown above.
 Can you explain its shape?**

 |<font color="white">Recall the explicit method we are using here is unstable for dt=0.001 but is stable for dt=0.0005.
 The adaptive algorithm is attempting to adapt the timestep.
 It attemps step sizes outside of the regime of stability and may even get away with a few steps in that regime before having to shrink the timestep back down to maintain stability.
 Note the majority of timestep sizes used are between 0.0007 and 0.0008 which is just butting up against the timestep threshold of stability for this particular 4th order algorithm.</font>|